BPE Pre-qualifies Six Firms for Concessioning of Calabar, Kano FTZs

 They are Diamond Stripes Consortium, BUA International Limited and Northwest Petroleum and Gas Company Limited for Calabar Free Trade Zone, and Diamond Stripes Consortium, Urban Shelter Infrastructure Limited and BUA International Limited for Kano Free Trade Zone.

-In a statement, the BPE said its Director General, Mr. Alex Okoh announced their pre- qualification at the bidders’ pre-bid conference for the concession of the two FTZs in Abuja.
+In a statement, the BPE said that its Director General, Mr. Alex Okoh, has announced their pre-qualification at the bidders’ pre-bid conference for the concession of the two FTZs in Abuja on Monday.

 Okoh said the bidders were expected to submit their proposals on or before December 2, 2022.

 He said: “Thereafter, the technical proposals will be publicly opened the same day and evaluated subsequently.
-The bidders are also expected to submit, along with their proposals, the draft Concession Agreement that has been reviewed or tracked with each page signed or initialled.”
+The bidders are also expected to submit, along with their proposals, the draft concession agreement that has been reviewed or tracked with each page signed or initialed.”

 Okoh said that the pre-bid conference was a continuation of the federal government’s ongoing efforts to diversify the country’s economy and fast-track its industrialisation by unlocking the potential of the two FTZs.